yizhang82/yizhang82.github.io/_drafts/dotnet-generics-typeof.md

 }
 ```

 So looks like we can't really always rely on the argument/this pointer inside the function to figure out the T type (except for instance methods on generic types where we can use `this` pointer).

-To support these cases, you need to think like a runtime/compiler dev - if there isn't enough information in the method itself, change the caller to pass it in!
-Just imagine the compiler (JIT, or .NET native) could work with the runtime to figure out these are special methods that needs "assistance", and needs to change the call site (fancy term for where the call happens in the caller code) to insert a magic parameter that carries additional information about the type arguments. .NET JIT/Runtime often employs tricks like this which is called "secret argument".
+To make those cases work, you need to think like a runtime/compiler dev - if there isn't enough information in the method itself, change the caller to pass it in!
+Just imagine the compiler (JIT, or .NET native) could work with the runtime to figure out these are special methods that needs "assistance", and needs to change the call site (fancy term for where the call happens in the caller code) to insert a magic parameter that carries additional information about the type arguments. .NET JIT/Runtime often employs tricks like this which is called "secret argument" (spoiler alert for futher posts: interop IL stubs also does it - due to the same reason thta is code sharing).

 ## Under the hood

 Internally, .NET runtime supports 3 kinds of generic lookup:

-1. Look up generic from `this`
+1. Look up generic argument from `this`
 2. Look up generic argument from secret `InstantiatedMethodDesc` parameter
 3. Look up generic argument from secret `MethodTable` parameter